si-medbif/vips-openseadragon-demo/README.md

 $ vips dzsave something.svs something_dir --tile-size=299 --overlap=0
 ```
 The outputs are a dzi file and a dzi folders containing tile files.
 Both components are required by Openseadragon.

+***
+## Openseadragon

+Openseadragon is "An open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile".
+More information regarding Openseadragon can be found here: https://openseadragon.github.io/

+### 1) Preparing files for Openseadragon
+Put the dzi file and the dzi folding in the working directory where html file will be located.

+### 2) Create an HTML file (if needed, CSS and javascript files).
+An example html file can be found above.